mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The whole structure is signed using the client's identity key.
 A UserInitKey object with an invalid signature field MUST be considered malformed.
-The input to the signature computation comprises all of the fields except for the signture field.
+The input to the signature computation comprises all of the fields except for the signature field.

 ~~~~~
 struct {